-The cost of Services rendered by the Contractor’s specialists on establishment of Technical Support Organization shall be calculated based on the reimbursement rates (grades) for the Contractor’s specialists specified in Appendix 17.1 and approved Timesheet by the Principal as per Appendix 7.1.
+The cost of Services rendered by the Contractor’s specialists on establishment of Technical Support Organization shall be calculated based on the reimbursement rates (grades) for the Contractor’s specialists specified in Appendix 17 and approved Timesheet by the Principal as per Appendix 7.1.
 The total cost of the Services per month stage shall be confirmed by signing 2 copies of the “Certificate of Performed Services Acceptance” (Appendix 15) by the Principal.

-Services at the Principal’s personnel sending to RF

-The cost of the Contractor’s Services at the Principal’s personnel sending to RF by operation trend shall be calculated based on the Principal’s Application as per the type and scope of the Services specified in the Application and cost of Services described in the relevant Work-Order signed by the Parties.
-The total cost of the Services per each stage shall be confirmed by signing 2 copies of the “Certificate of Performed Services Acceptance” (Appendix 15) by the Principal.

 Services on technical support and consulting at new NPP Units with WWER-1000(1200) designing, construction and operation